I fell in love a little too late.

 Starting the third, something lit up inside me that I had never felt before.
 It was a feeling of desire and drive to win to leave my heart on the court.
 On the court in that third set, my personality changed and I became a warrior.
 I was yelling “come on” after every point I won and essentially I faked my confidence to show her that I wasn’t going to give up and she didn’t either.
 So it was a battle and I learned the importance of the saying “fake it till you make it” because showing my opponent that I was into it no matter how tired I was, broke her down and allowed me to pull out the win.

 Ever since, my freshman self taught me that I was good enough to compete in the Pac-12, I was just lacking belief.
 From that match on, I was another person when I stepped on the court.
 I truly felt that everyone counted on me to win my matches because of how I portrayed myself on the court.
-My teammates would tell me, “Camila, every time you go out there I never doubt that you’ll lose, you are so reliable,” and that is what I wanted to be known for.
+My teammates would tell me, “Camila, every time you go out there I never doubt that you’ll win, you are so reliable,” and that is what I wanted to be known for.
 Leaving Arizona, I wanted people to remember that I was a fighter and never gave up.

 I truly loved competing in the collegiate scene and will forever miss it.
 I discovered parts of my identity that I hadn’t known existed within me and for that I am grateful.
 Being on a team taught me so many valuable lessons that I will carry into my life beyond college.